isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/translate-documents-web-editor.md

 ## View In Progress translation projects for a map or topic

 Some of the references on your translation dashboard might be in progress status.
 These references have a **In Progress** link under **Translation Status** column.
-When you click the ****link the **In Progress Projects** dialog opens.
+When you click the link, the **In Progress Projects** dialog opens.
 In the dialog, you can see the list of all In Progress translation projects \(along with the target language\) which contain the selected reference.

 >[!NOTE]
 >